marctrem/usbarmory-wiki-fork/Secure-boot-(Mk-II).md

 [crucible](https://github.com/f-secure-foundry/crucible) tool to set `SRK_REVOKE[0:2]` bits, reflecting the index of the revoked key.

-Example of revocation for key with `usbarmory_csftool` index 3 (corresponding to `SRK_REVOKE` bit 2):
+Example of revocation for key with index 3 (corresponding to `SRK_REVOKE` bit 2):

 ```